Tourist buying prepaid SIM card at telecom store in Toronto airport arrivals hall Canada.

 Many travelers buy SIM cards immediately after arriving at major airports such as:

-SIM card stores are typically located in the arrivals hall.
+SIM card stores are typically located in the arrivals area.

 Mobile Operator Stores